Cataloochee (Great Smoky Mountains): National park

-Cataloochee today
+Description

 Compared to other driving destinations within the park, Cataloochee remains relatively remote.
 While a well-maintained paved road traverses Big Cataloochee, the valley is connected to the outside world by the crude gravel Cove Creek Road, which is riddled with sharp turns as it crosses Cataloochee Divide and Sterling Ridge.
-Cove Creek Road is accessible from Jonathan Creek Road (I-40, Exit 20) or from the Big Creek area near Waterville, North Carolina.
+Cove Creek Road is accessible from Jonathan Creek Road (I-40, Exit 20) or from the Big Creek area near Waterville.

 Cataloochee Campground lies at the junction of Caldwell Fork and Cataloochee Creek.
 Backcountry campsites are located along the Caldwell Fork Trail, Rough Creek Trail, and Pretty Hollow Gap Trail.

 In 2001, the Appalachian Highlands Science Learning Center was established at Purchase Knob (atop Cataloochee Divide) on land donated to the park by Kathryn McNeil and Voit Gilmore the previous year.
 The purpose of the center, part of a network of 32 such research centers throughout the national park system, is to facilitate scientific research in the Appalachian highlands and increase public awareness and understanding of this research.
 The center, located along the Cataloochee Divide Trail, includes laboratories and housing for visiting scientists.

-Elk Population
+Elk population

 Elk were reintroduced into the park in February 2001 when 25 elk from the Land Between the Lakes National Recreation Area were released in Cataloochee.
 Most of the original $1.1 million cost was funded by the Rocky Mountain Elk Foundation, which provided $700,000.
-Elk once roamed the highlands of Southern Appalachia, but were eliminated by overhunting and loss of habitat.
-Elk herds are a common sight in Cataloochee in the Spring and Fall.
-After the 2011 calving season the total population of elk in the park was estimated to be just over 130.
+Elk once roamed the highlands of southern Appalachia but were extirpated by overhunting and loss of habitat.
+Elk herds are a common sight in Cataloochee in the spring and fall.
+By 2021, the elk population was estimated to be around 200.